Anastasia (1997 film): Plot

-Rasputin's albino bat sidekick, Bartok, is nearby and notices his master's dormant reliquary revived by Anya's presence; it drags him to limbo, where he finds Rasputin has survived.
-Enraged to hear that Anastasia escaped the curse, Rasputin sends his demonic minions from the reliquary to kill her.
-They sabotage the trio's train as it leaves St. Petersburg and later try to lure Anya into sleepwalking off their ship to France.
-The trio unwittingly foil both attempts, forcing Rasputin and Bartok to travel back to the surface to kill Anya.
-Meanwhile, as Dimitri and Vlad teach Anya court etiquette and about the Romanov family's history, Dimitri and Anya begin to fall in love.
+Rasputin's immortal albino bat sidekick, Bartok, is nearby and notices the reliquary revived by Anya's presence; it drags him to limbo, where he finds Rasputin has survived.
+Enraged to hear that Anastasia is still alive, Rasputin sends his demonic minions from the reliquary to kill her.
+They sabotage the trio's train as it leaves St. Petersburg by overheating the train engine, but they survive.
+The trio transfer to a boat, where the demons try to lure Anya into sleepwalking off the ship, which also fails.
+Rasputin and Bartok are forced to travel back to the surface to kill Anya themselves.
+Meanwhile, as Dimitri and Vlad teach Anya court etiquette and the Romanov family's history, Dimitri and Anya begin to fall in love.

-The trio eventually reach Paris and visit Marie, who has given up on finding Anastasia after meeting numerous impostors.
+The trio eventually reaches Paris and visits Marie, who had decided to give up on finding Anastasia after meeting numerous impostors.
 Despite this, Marie's cousin Sophie quizzes Anya to confirm her identity.
 Though Anya gives every answer taught to her, Dimitri finally realizes she is the real Anastasia when she vaguely recalls him helping her escape the palace siege.
 Sophie, also convinced, arranges a meeting with Marie at the Palais Garnier where they watch the Russian ballet version of Cinderella.
-There, Dimitri tries to establish an introduction but Marie refuses, having heard of Dimitri's initial scheme.
-Anya overhears the conversation and angrily leaves.
-Dimitri later abducts Marie in her car to force her to see Anya, finally convincing her when he presents the music box Anastasia dropped during their escape.
-As Marie and Anya converse, Anya regains her memories; the pair sing the lullaby the music box plays, and are joyfully reunited.
+There, Dimitri tries to establish an introduction but Marie refuses, having heard of his initial scheme to find an Anastasia lookalike.
+Anya overhears their conversation, confronts Dimitri and leaves.
+Dimitri abducts Marie in her car to force her to see Anya, finally convincing her when he presents the music box which he has been keeping as a memento.
+As Marie and Anya converse, Anya regains her memories; the pair sings the lullaby the music box plays, and are joyfully reunited.

-Marie offers Dimitri the reward, recognizing him as the servant boy who saved them, but he declines and intends to leave for St. Petersburg, bidding Vlad farewell.
-At Anastasia's return celebration, Marie informs her of Dimitri's gesture, leaving Anastasia torn between staying or going with him.
-Anastasia is then lured to the Pont Alexandre III, where Rasputin traps and attacks her, though Bartok refuses to help him any longer.
-Dimitri returns to save her, but is injured and knocked unconscious.
-In the struggle, Anastasia gets Rasputin's reliquary and crushes it, avenging her family as Rasputin disintegrates and dies.

-In the aftermath, Anastasia and Dimitri reconcile; they elope, and Anastasia sends a farewell letter to Marie and Sophie, promising to return one day.
-Bartok shares a kiss with a female bat before bidding the audience farewell.
+Marie offers Dimitri the reward, recognizing him as the servant boy who saved them, but he declines.
+Intending to return to St. Petersburg, he bids Vlad farewell.
+At Anastasia's return celebration, Marie informs her of Dimitri's gesture, leaving Anastasia torn between staying in Paris and returning to St. Petersburg with Dimitri.
+Anastasia is then lured to the Pont Alexandre III, where Rasputin and his minions attack her, though Bartok refuses to help.
+Dimitri returns to save her but is injured and knocked unconscious.
+In the struggle, with Pooka's help, Anastasia takes Rasputin's reliquary and crushes it, avenging her family as Rasputin disintegrates and dies.
+In the aftermath, Anastasia and Dimitri reconcile; they elope, and Anastasia sends a farewell letter to Marie and Sophie, promising to return.